VirtualDub & x265 VFW CODEC – How To Fix Error x265vfw [error]: x265_param_default_preset failed

 (error code -100)

-The reason why we should use x265 VFW instead of a good old and proven x264 VFW solution is that it can achieve smaller file size with equal visual perception of compressed material quality.
+The reason why we should use x265 VFW HEVC instead of a good old and proven x264 VFW AVC solution is that it can achieve smaller file size with equal visual perception of compressed material quality.
 Another reason is that even in lossless compression mode it achieves considerably smaller file size at the output, depending on the source material (it’s not always the case, though, according to our experience, sometimes x264 achieves slightly smaller file size output with lossless single-pass mode).
 Of course, it is more CPU intensive codec and file playback will not run smoothly on older computers and devices!

 Anyway, back to our problem.
 No matter what we tried, it just couldn’t start video compression process.
 It was frustrating, because tweaking and testing every option available in the codec’s setting panel (including various color space conversions and mix-and-matching) didn’t seem to work and make it go away!